iulianraduat/find-unused-exports/README.md

 ### Screenshot

-Bellow you can see the list of unused exports found in the currently opened project as are they displayed by this extension:
+Bellow you can see the list of unused exports and circular imports found in the currently opened project as are they displayed by this extension:

 ![Find Unused Exports](images/screenshot.png)

+### Buttons

+**OVERVIEW**:

+- Refresh list of unused exports (and circular imports)
+- Show the output window

+**UNUSED EXPORTS**:

+- Expand all rows
+- Collapse all rows
+- Refresh list of unused exports (and circular imports)

+**CIRCULAR IMPORTS**:

+- Enable/Disable detection of circular imports
+- Expand all rows
+- Collapse all rows
+- Refresh list of unused exports (and circular imports)

 ## Requirements